tho15/carnd-mpc-control-project/README.md

 ### Model Predictive Control with Latency

-There is always a delay between the MPC computation to the executation of actuation command.
+There is always a delay from MPC computation to the executation of actuation command.
 For this project, the latency is assumed to be 100 millisecond.
-To handle the delay, we estimate the car's prospective state based on its current speed and heading direction.
+To handle the latency, we estimate the car's prospective state based on its current speed and heading direction.
 The result is used as car's initial state for MPC trajectory computation.
 Following code show how the propective state is estimated:

           // taking account command's latency
           const double latency = 0.1;